Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: State transformations via free operations

-We now provide the maximal probability for converting a pure state $\ket{\psi}$ into another pure state $\ket{\phi}$ via free operations. \begin{thrm} The maximum probability for two-dimensional pure state transformation $\ket{\psi}\to\ket{\phi}$ via free operations is given by
+We now provide the maximal probability for converting a pure state $\ket{\psi}$ into another pure state $\ket{\phi}$ via free operations of QST. \begin{thrm} The maximum probability for pure qubit state transformation $\ket{\psi}\to\ket{\phi}$ via free operations of QST is given by

 \end{thrm} \begin{proof} For pure states

 We can obtain the matrix form

 where $\alpha=|\alpha|e^{i\alpha}$, $\beta=|\beta|e^{i\beta}$, $\mu=|\mu|e^{i\mu}$, $\nu=|\nu|e^{i\nu}$.